BinsSoft/signme/README.md

 ## Installation

 This package is only installed via [composer](http://getcomposer.org) by requiring the `composer require tonmoynandy/signme` package in your project's `composer.json`.
-(The installation may take a while, because the package requires TCPDF.
+(The installation may take a while.
 Sadly its .git folder is very heavy)

 ```json
 {